 After my round, I drove back into Clinton in search of some good food.
 I hardly ate anything during the day, so I was looking forward to something tasty.
 As much as I can, I like to try different places when I’m on my trips.
 Either chains we don’t have in California or local restaurants.
 The only thing I could find in town that wasn’t a standard fast food chain was called Western Sizzlin.
 Looked like a steakhouse, but they had a pretty varied menu.
 More importantly, I learned they had a buffet.

-I’m still not sure what I am going to do tomorrow.
+I’m still not sure what I am going to do tomorrow because of the weather.
 I’ll definitely push further east and if I’m far enough ahead of the storm, I may stop and play somewhere.
 We’ll see.

 Day 3 (No Golf Day 2): Ross Bridge and Capitol Hill (Judge) [Alabama]